ONLY $150.00 AWAY FROM FREE SHIPPING!

 3. Behind the head shoulder press

 One of the hotly debated gym exercises is the behind-the-head shoulder press.
 It is a staple exercise in the strength-building routines of many bodybuilders and weightlifters and can offer numerous benefits.
-However, it also presents a significant degree of risk, especially if it is performed too often, or with improper form.
+However, it also presents a significant degree of risk, especially if it is performed too often, with too much load, or with improper form.

 Olympic weightlifters benefit most from the overhead press.
 Olympic lifting requires significant strength and mobility in the shoulders since both the clean and jerk and the snatch movements finish with the barbell held overhead with straight arms and the weight slightly behind the head.